Our 5 favourite free things to do in Cardiff

 If you’re planning a day out in Cardiff, there’s no reason for it to cost a fortune.
 There’s plenty of things to do around this small but vibrant city that won’t leave you feeling the pinch.

-To help you plan your perfect trip, we’ve rounded up some of the best free places to see in the Welsh capital.
+To help you plan your perfect trip, we’ve rounded up some of the best free places to see in the Welsh capital and have a Cardiff day out to remember.

 Cardiff hottest free things to do...